ExtremeFLOW/neko/doc/pages/developer-guide/code-style.md

 - Lines may not exceed 80 characters.
 - Do loop specification must have spaces `do i = 1, 10`.
 - Logical operators must have spaces around them `a .eq. b`.
-- The separator `::` must have a spaces around it, unless it is a type qualifier.
+- The separator `::` must have a spaces around it.
-- Punctuations must have spaces after them `foo(b, c)`
+- Punctuations must have spaces after them `foo(b, c)`.
 - Context blocks must have a space before the parenthesis `if (a .eq. b)`.
 - Usage of OpenMP should be prepended with `!$`.
 - Indentation should be done with spaces, not tabs.